troglobit/finit/doc/conditions.md

 Built-in Conditions
 -------------------

-Finit comes with a `pidfile` and `netlink` plugin.
-When enabled, the `pidfile` plugin watches `/var/run/` (recursively) for PID files created by the monitored services, and sets a corresponding condition in the `pid/` namespace.
+Finit comes with a set of plugins for conditions: `pidfile`, `netlink`, `sys`, and `usr`.
+The `pidfile` plugin (recursively) watches `/run/` (recursively) for PID files created by the monitored services, and sets a corresponding condition in the `pid/` namespace.
 Similarily, the `netlink` plugin provides basic conditions for when an interface is brought up/down and when a default route (gateway) is set, in the `net/` namespace.
+The `sys` and `usr` plugins monitor are passive condition monitors where the action is provided by `keventd`, signal handlers, and in the case of `usr`, the end-user via the `initctl` tool

 With the example listed above, finit does not start the `/sbin/netd` daemon until `setupd` and `zebra` has started *and* created their PID